 Equities can come in the form of individual stocks or baskets of stocks as found in mutual funds and exchange-traded funds (ETFs).
 Fixed-income investments are those designed to generate a fixed amount over a certain amount of time, such as individual bonds, bond mutual funds, fixed-income ETFs, certificates of deposit, and money market funds.
 And, cash is money held in FDIC-insured checking and savings accounts.

-The Securities and Exchange Commission (SEC) mentions that there are other asset classes or categories, such as real estate, precious metals and other commodities, and private equity.
+The Securities and Exchange Commission (SEC) mentions that there are other asset classes or categories, such as real estate, precious metals, commodities, and private equity.

 Different asset classes tend to grow in value at different times